Turbo87/ember-qr-scanner/README.md

 code.
 In the second case a `ScanError` instance will be passed to the callback (available through `import ScanError from 'ember-qr-scanner/scan-error';`).

+You can check for browser compatibility by using `import getUserMedia from 'ember-qr-scanner/get-user-media';` and then checking if `getUserMedia` is implemented or `undefined`.

 Links
 ------------------------------------------------------------------------------